 This subsection is proposed to be repealed.
 The amendment proposed to former subsection (e), relabeled as subsection (d) in the proposed regulations, makes the surveillance requirements previously reserved only for Tier V cardroom business licensees additionally applicable to Tier IV cardroom business licensees.
 In part, this would require Tier IV cardroom business licensees to have at least one surveillance employee present in the surveillance room during all hours of operation.
-The existing requirement for Tier IV cardroom business licensees is being expanded upon under the changes proposed in subsection (e) and as such, existing subsection (d) is no longer necessary.
+The existing requirement for Tier IV cardroom business licensees is being expanded upon under the changes proposed in subsection (e).
 Please see that section for more details on the additional requirements.